Rajpratik71/opscode-summit-2013-wiki/Tuesday-azure-1000.md

 * Omnitruck/yum/apt repositories - 20
 * Depend on specific cookbook components - 1
 * Do something about JSON - 5

+## What's missing

+* Ability to debug attribute changes in Chef